Skip to main content

 Finish

 Review your settings and click Complete setup.
-Breadbox saves your configuration and redirects you to the admin dashboard.
+Breadbox saves your configuration and drops you into the admin dashboard.

 curl -H "X-API-Key: bb_your_api_key" \